NemoAndrea/blog/_posts/2022-02-05-GeometryNodesTubule.md

 **Download and Use instructions**

 1. Download the microtubule asset file (`.blend`). [from this onedrive link](https://1drv.ms/u/s!Agocf5W6i-Ewtkr4N52cFZC2M36l?e=Axhwwl) and save it to whatever (stable) location you like.
 Consider making a separate directory where you save all your blender assets for convenience.
 Best to save it in its own directory.
 2. Open a new file in blender, and go to `edit` > `preferences` > `file paths ` > `asset libraries` and add the location you stored the asset file in to the list.
+You only need to do this once.
 3. Drag in a new `area` (see [the official blender docs for info](https://docs.blender.org/manual/en/latest/interface/window_system/areas.html))
 4. Change its type to `Asset Browser`
 5. From the `Asset Browser`, select the asset file you downloaded (you will have given it a name in step **2**)
 6. Now just drag and drop into your scene!

-   > To get multiple microtubules, you should duplicate (`shift`+`d`) the first microtubule you added to the scene, **rather than dragging in it again from the asset library**.
-The latter will create completely 'independent' copies, which is probably not what you want.
+   *To get multiple microtubules, you should duplicate (`shift`+`d`) the first microtubule you added to the scene, **rather than dragging in it again from the asset library**.
+The latter will create completely 'independent' copies, which is probably not what you want.*

-> **Step 2** you only need to do once.
-Whenever you make a new file you can always find the assets via the asset library

 ![asset_browser](../assets/asset_browser.PNG)